hmsohn00/master_thesis/README.md

 The source code used for master's thesis.

 ### Data
 The data used for the thesis can be downloaded from [GTEx Portal](https://www.gtexportal.org/home/).
 We downloaded 594 subject's liver and pancreas histology images from GTEx portal.
 To extract tiles from one `.svs` file, `openslide` package is required.
 The information about the package can be found here: [Openslide Python](https://openslide.org/api/python/).
-Due to the size matter, the image tiles are not presented in this repository now (will be updated).
+Due to the size matter, the image tiles are not presented in this repository now.

 ### Annotation model
 The jupyter notebook for creating simulated label images described in the thesis can be found in `Annotation_model` folder.